2025 Rulebook for DanceSport

 • If the stipend listed was $1000, each couple receives $1000.

-The Representative Stipends will be considered as reimbursement for expenses paid by the Athlete rather than as a scholarship amount as this avoids the Athlete having to pay taxes on the stipend.
+Representative Stipends will be awarded as reimbursement for expenses paid by the Athlete rather than as a scholarship amount as this avoids the Athlete having to pay taxes on the stipend.
 Athletes will have to submit receipts in order to be reimbursed.

 Appendix F Marketing has been added and will be renamed Appendix E.